connectrpc/connect-go/README.md

 still applies, and any package that works with an `http.Server`, `http.Client`, or `http.Handler` also works with Connect.

-For more on Connect, including a walkthrough and a comparison to alternatives, see the [docs].
+For more on Connect, including a walkthrough, FAQ, and migration guide, see the [docs].

 ## A small example

 Curious what all this looks like in practice?
-From a [Protobuf schema](internal/proto/connect/ping/v1/ping.proto), we generate [a small RPC package](internal/gen/connect/connect/ping/v1/pingv1connect/ping.connect.go).
+From a [Protobuf schema](internal/proto/connect/ping/v1/ping.proto), we generate [a small RPC package](internal/gen/connect/ping/v1/pingv1connect/ping.connect.go).
 Using that package, we can build a server:

 ```go